rarible/protocol-contracts/tokens/readme.md

 - **tokenId** - regular ERC-721 tokenId
 - **uri** - suffix for the token uri. prefix is usually "ipfs:/"
-- **creators** - array of addresses who considered authors of the work.
+- **creators** - array of addresses who considered authors and their parts of the work.
 Will be saved, anyone can query this info.
 - **fees** - array of royalties, will be saved. .
 Will be saved, anyone can query this info.
 - **signatures** - array of signatures of this information.
 Signature should be present for every creator (only exception is when creator sends mint transaction)